kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Click "**Commit**".
 1. Return to the [Results][] screen.
 1. Hopefully this shows the leader with a single predicted (yellow) lap still to go.
 When they finish the race, this should turn white.
 Other riders' predicted final laps will turn white as their tags are read.
 If things look wrong, *don't panic* - changes to the race duration are reversible.
 As long as you don't Finish the race, CrossMgr will keep recording tag reads, even if they are not shown in the Results.
+1. As riders cross the finish for the final time, it's worth using the **manual buttons on the Trigger-O-Matic** to ensure that they are definitely captured on video.
+(There is no harm in manually triggering the capture in addition to the automatic captures triggered by CrossMgr or the beam-break - CrossMgrVideo only stores a single copy of each video frame in the database.)
+A short press of the **Auto-Capture** button will grab a few seconds of video, starting *before* you pressed the button.
+Meanwhile, the **Capture** button will cause video to be recorded continuously for as long as it is held down, starting from when you press it.
+Note that holding it down for more than 30 seconds or so at a time will put a very heavy load on the database - best to release it at intervals than to try to hold it down continuously for the entire finish.
 1. If all riders are predicted to ride the same number of laps as the leader, check the "**Lapped Riders Continue**" settings in the [Category Screen][].
 1. When all riders have finished (or are confirmed to have DNFed), switch to the [Actions][] screen and click **Finish Race**.  *If there is any doubt that all riders have actually finished, leave the race running, as CrossMgr will stop recording tag reads when you finish the race.*